muksiddheswar/Reinforcement-Learning-Ensemble/discussion.md

 the SARSA and the ACLA algorithms were trained on the simple maze with changed discount.
 We observe a significant change in the final and the cumulative reward, which highlights the importance of this parameter in the overall performance of the algorithms.

-For the Dynamic Maze, the results  were inconclusive.
-The reason behind this can be attrbuted the